aaronfbianchi/LSaO-visualizer/README.md

 Linear Spectrum and Oscilloscope Visualizer is an extremely fast audio visualization tool

-This tool can export videos of a linear spectrum, tuned short waveform, long waveform or stereo oscilloscope of a song.
+This tool can export videos of a linear spectrum, tuned short waveform, long waveform, stereo oscilloscope or polar oscilloscope of a song.
 It supports multiple audio and video formats.

 Coded to look as **violent**, **responsive**, **snappy** and **rough** as possible.
 It draws a white linear spectrum, waveform or oscilloscope over a black background for further processing with a video editor of your preference.